moayed-mustafa/Jobly/ReadMe.md

 # Jobly

  ### Installation:
- - To run jobly on your local machine, make sure to first head to package.json file and npm install the dependencies listed there.
+ - To run jobly on your local machine, npm install the dependencies listed in the package.json file.

  - run the express server locally using the following command:-
     - nodemon server.js